kidiyoor/microgateway-demo/lab3/README.md

 ## 2. Copying custom module to plugins directory
 ### 2.1 Find plugin directory
-run the following command, this will give you npm location
+Run the following command, this will give you npm location

 ```
 npm config get prefix